blaylockbk/wgrib2-docs/docs/index.rst

 The unofficial documentation for wgrib2
 =======================================

-Wgrib2 is a processor for grib2 files.
-It is a utility and library for manipulating grib files, The utility was designed to be used to reduce the need for custom Fortran programs to read, write and manipulate grib files.
+Wgrib2 is a utility for processing and manipulating grib files.
+The utility was designed to be used to reduce the need for custom Fortran programs to read, write and manipulate grib files.

 Wgrib2 has the following abilities.